Back to News & Insights

 A Dramatic Surge in Adoption

 The numbers tell a compelling story.
-Total reciprocal deposits have nearly tripled, skyrocketing from approximately $156 billion in December 2022 to an impressive $422 billion by March 2025.
-The number of participating banks also climbed from around 1,523 to 2,089 over this period.
+Total reciprocal deposits have nearly tripled, skyrocketing from approximately $156 billion in December 2022 to an impressive $440 billion by September 2025 (based on FFIEC call reports).
+The number of participating banks also climbed from around 1,523 to 2,105 over this period.
 This remarkable growth underscores the intensifying competition for core deposits and the industry’s drive for reliable funding alternatives.

 The Changing Face of Core Deposits